Safety Tips and Travel Insurance for Visitors China

 Medical Insurance in China for Foreigners

-If you are looking for health insurance for foreigners living in China, the Cigna Global Plan is a comprehensive annually renewable plan.
+If you are looking for health insurance for foreigners living in China, the Cigna Global Plan is a comprehensive, annual renewable plan.
 This plan provides an unlimited amount of coverage annually, and benefits include cover for doctor office visits expenses, prescription drugs, maternity, surgery, hospitalizations, diagnostic testing, lab work, emergency medical evacuation, repatriation, etc. This plan will cover your medical expenses all over the world – including China – and you can choose to include or exclude the US in coverage.
 Learn more about international health insurance plans.

 Cigna Global Insurance Plan